object-oriented-python/object-oriented-programming/doc/source/7_midterm.rst

 This week you will take a programming test worth 20% of the course.
-The format of this test is deliberately similar to the programming exam in May that makes up the other 80% of the course.
+The format of this test is deliberately similar to the programming exam in May that makes up the other 80% of the assessment.
 This test therefore provides both some feedback on how you are progressing in the course, and an opportunity to practice for the end of term exam.
 This is a programming module, so the midterm test will consist of programming exercises.
 The content which will be examined in the test is